paddlebus/chroot-distro/README.md

-# PRoot Distro
+# Chroot Distro

-A Bash script wrapper for utility [proot] for easy management of chroot-based Linux distribution installations.
-It does not require root or any special ROM, kernel, etc. Everything you need to get started is the latest version of [Termux] application.
-See [Installing](#installing) for details.
+A Bash script wrapper for [chroot] for easy management of chroot-based Linux distribution installations.
+Everything you need to get started is the latest version of the [Termux] application and root access (e.g. [Magisk], etc.) See [Installing](#installing) for details.

-PRoot Distro is not a virtual machine, neither a traditional chroot.
+Chroot Distro is not a virtual machine.
 It shares the same kernel as your Android system, so do not even try to update it through package manager - this will not work.

-This script should never be run as root user.
-If you do so, file permissions and SELinux labels could get messed up.
-There also possibility of damaging system if being executed as root.
-For safety, PRoot Distro checks the user id before run and refuses to work if detected user id `0` (root).
+This script must be run as root.
+If run without root privileges, the program will refuse to work.

 ***

 ## Supported distributions

-PRoot Distro provides support only one version of distribution types, i.e. one of stable, LTS or rolling-release.
+Chroot Distro provides support only one version of distribution types, i.e. one of stable, LTS or rolling-release.
 Support of versioned distributions ended with branch 2.x.
 If you need a custom version, you will need to add it on your own.
 See [Adding distribution](#adding-distribution).